Live notebook

 Refining 1510 orientation(s) and projection center(s):

-Inspect the mean NCC score, number of evaluations (iterations), PC and standard deviation in the PC
+Inspect the average NCC score, number of evaluations, and PC and the standard deviation of the average PC

 [38]: